esbuild

 writen/aSet to true if outdir/outfile is set, otherwise false

-Bun’s plugin API is designed to be esbuild-compatible.
-Bun doesn’t support esbuild’s entire plugin API surface, but the core functionality is implemented, and many third-party esbuild plugins work with Bun without modification.
+Bun's plugin API is designed to be esbuild-compatible.
+Bun doesn't support esbuild's entire plugin API surface, but it implements the core functionality.
+Many third-party esbuild plugins work with Bun without modification.

 Long term, we aim for feature parity with esbuild's API.
 If something doesn't work, file an issue to help us prioritize.

-Plugins in Bun and esbuild are defined with a builder object.
+In both Bun and esbuild, you define plugins with a builder object.

 import type { BunPlugin } from "bun";